ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 == Termination
 The parent module can be turned off by disconnecting the parent from the host device.
 Child modules can be turned off via a power switch, which will disconnect the established BLE connection between the parent and child (removing it from the parent's module list).

-In the case that the temperature of the parent or child exceeds a warning or critical temperature (threshold set by manufacturer), the module will shut off and will be reuseable once the temperature is safe.
+In the case that the temperature of the parent or child exceeds a warning or critical temperature (threshold set by manufacturer), the module will shut off and will be reusable once the temperature is safe.

 In the case of battery depletion, the child module will be turned off automatically, which will disconnect the BLE connection with the parent.
 #pagebreak()